-- Before working on the rack, make sure that the stabilizers are secured to the rack, extended to the floor, and that the full weight of the rack rests on the floor.
+- Systems are considered to be components in a rack.
+Thus, "component" refers to any system as well as to various peripherals or supporting hardware. - Before working on the rack, make sure that the stabilizers are secured to the rack, extended to the floor, and that the full weight of the rack rests on the floor.
 Install front and side stabilizers on a single rack or front stabilizers for joined multiple racks before working on the rack. - Always load the rack from the bottom up, and load the heaviest item in the rack first. - Make sure that the rack is level and stable before extending a component from the rack. - Use caution when pressing the component rail release latches and sliding a component into or out of a rack; the slide rails can pinch your fingers. - After a component is inserted into the rack, carefully extend the rail into a locking position, and then slide the component into the rack. - Do not overload the AC supply branch circuit that provides power to the rack.
-The total rack load should not exceed 80 percent of the branch circuit rating. - Ensure that proper airflow is provided to components in the rack.

-• Do not step on or stand on any component when servicing other components in a rack.
+The total rack load should not exceed 80 percent of the branch circuit rating. - Ensure that proper airflow is provided to components in the rack. - Do not step on or stand on any component when servicing other components in a rack.

 NOTE: A qualified electrician must perform all connections to DC power and to safety grounds.
-All electrical wiring must comply with applicable local or national codes and practices.
+All electrical wiring must comply with applicable local, regional or national codes and practices.